MiSTer-devel/Downloader_MiSTer/README.md

 ### Supporters+ shout-out!

-Daniel Tarsky, James D Eberhart, Kristian Hall, MiSTerFPGA.co.uk, Tony Escobar and turbochop3300
+Daniel Tarsky, James D Eberhart, Koala Koa, MiSTerFPGA.co.uk, Tony Escobar, turbochop3300 and Wayne Booker

 Thank you so much for supporting this project!
 If you would like to show up here, join us as **Supporter+** on Patreon: